 Blue Ridge showcases some of nature's most beautiful sights, and they're just waiting for you to come see.
 From the breathtaking Blue Ridge Mountains to the Chattahoochee National Forest, Blue Ridge is truly a nature-lover's paradise.
 Hike the famous Benton-MacKaye Trail, or trek out to see stunning waterfalls.
 (Our favorites are Long Creek Falls and Fall Branch Falls!)
 Anywhere you turn, you'll see breathtaking North Georgia mountain beauty.

 3. Shop Till You Drop in Blue Ridge, GA

 Get lost in the abundance of antique stores, boutiques, and one-of-a-kind specialty shops in downtown Blue Ridge.
 There is truly something for every shopper, from clothing boutiques, mountain outfitters, bike rentals, shoe shops, home decor, kitchen specialty shops, wine bars, breweries, art galleries, restaurants, and spas.
 A lot of fun is packed on Main Street and beyond!

 4. Wine and Dine

 Getting a taste of local cuisine is a must-do when you visit Blue Ridge, and with all the restaurants downtown, you might just have to make more than one trip!
-For foodie fans, enjoy a lovely dining experience at Black Sheep Bar and Restaurant, a favorite local restaurant, or check out Chester's, a popular bar and grill spot.
+For foodie fans, enjoy a lovely dining experience at Harvest on Main, a favorite local restaurant, or check out Chester's, a popular bar and grill spot.
 And don't miss out on giving our area award-winning vineyards a try!
 Serenberry Vineyards and Bear Claw Vineyard are in town, as well as other nearby wineries and vineyards that make perfect day trips!